Best IEP Dispute Tool for Colorado Parents Who Can't Afford an Attorney

 The gap in Colorado's free resource landscape is the difference between knowing your rights and enforcing them:

-• PEAK Parent Center explains evaluation timelines and disability categories.
-It does not give you the letter that starts the clock.
+- PEAK Parent Center explains evaluation timelines and disability categories.
+It does not give you the letter that starts the AU's response process; the evaluation clock begins when the AU receives written consent.

 An effective dispute tool closes this gap with templates: letters you fill in tonight and send tomorrow.